syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 To do this, you need to add a conditional inside of where you catch the create error.

-For example, in the deployment create method, you already catch the error on line XX:
+For example, in the deployment create method, you already catch the error around line 68:

 ```
   err := r.createDeployment(ctx, customResource)
   if err != nil {
-    log.Error(err, "Failed to create deployment for website " + customResource.Name)
+    log.Error(err, fmt.Sprintf("Failed to create deployment for website %s", customResource.Name))
     return ctrl.Result{}, err
   }
 ```